Skip to main content

 eGene™ constructs (DNA)

-Take the vials or the plates with the eGene™ constructs made in advance using the eGene™ Prep Kit out of the freezer and thaw on the benchtop at room temperature.
+Take the vials or the plates with the eGene™ constructs made in advance using the eGene™ Prep Kit, or provided by Nuclera through eGene™ Service, out of the freezer and thaw on the benchtop at room temperature.
 This takes approximately 15 minutes.

 Note